erisdisqordia/pleroma-fe/README.md

 # pleroma_fe

-> A Qvitter-style frontend for certain GS servers.
+> A single column frontend for both Pleroma and GS servers.

 ![screenshot](https://my.mixtape.moe/kjzioz.PNG)

 # FOR ADMINS

 You don't need to build Pleroma yourself.
-Check out https://gitgud.io/lambadalambda/pleroma-fe/wikis/dual-boot-with-qvitter to see how to run Pleroma and Qvitter at the same time.
+Check out https://git.pleroma.social/pleroma/pleroma-fe/wikis/dual-boot-with-qvitter to see how to run Pleroma and Qvitter at the same time.

 ## Build Setup